-There are times when you might be momentarily stuck, and there are times when it's hard to find the right words.
+There are times when you might be momentarily stuck and when it's hard to find the right words.

-Automating the process with TextCortex can help with both.
+Automating the process with TextCortex can help overcome both of those challenges.

 Not to mention, it will save you money and reduce the time you spend on writing.